What if we told you that success was simply a mental state?

 If you consult psychologists, they suggest both visualization and envisioning techniques to empower your mind and sculpt your reality.

-So, what’s the difference between vision and envision?
+So, what’s the difference between vision and envisioning?
 Let’s explore.

 By meaning, vision simply refers to the sense or ability of sight.
 If you can see yourself succeed, you can make that vision a reality.